 Tobacco Smoke: Active and Passive Exposures

-CATEGORY*: IARC known, NTP known, Endocrine disruptor
+CATEGORY*: IARC known carcinogen, NTP known carcinogen, Endocrine disruptor

-USED IN: Cigarette smoke, secondhand smoke
+FOUND IN: Cigarette smoke, secondhand smoke

 THE GIST: Smoking cigarettes is dangerous, addictive and will probably shorten your lifespan.
 Cigarettes contain hundreds of chemicals, including three known human carcinogens.
 Research indicates that both passive and active smoking are linked to breast cancer incidence.